 Suggs leads top-ranked Gonzaga over No. 3 Iowa 99-88

 SIOUX FALLS, S.D.
+(AP) — In early December, Gonzaga paused all activities because of the coronavirus.
+The top-ranked Bulldogs had five games canceled due to the shutdown, and hadn’t played a game since Dec.
+2 before Saturday’s showdown with No. 3 Iowa.

-(AP) — Jalen Suggs scored 18 of his career-high 27 points in the first half and No. 1 Gonzaga held off a late rally to beat No. 3 Iowa 99-88 on Saturday.
+Despite the layoff, Gonzaga showed little rust in a 99-88 victory over the Hawkeyes.
+That seemed especially true for freshman Jalen Suggs who scored 18 of his career-high 27 points in the first half to lead the Bulldogs.

-This was the Bulldogs first game since pausing activities in early December because of the coronavirus.
-Gonzaga showed little rust from not playing a game since Dec.
-2.

-Suggs, the West Coast Conference freshman player of the week last week, entered the game against Iowa averaging 13.3 points per game.
-He blew by that midway through the first half and finished 8 for 17 from the floor and was 7 for 10 from the 3-point line.
+Suggs entered the game against Iowa averaging 13.3 points per game.
+He blew by that midway through the first half and finished 8 for 17 from the floor and was 7 for 10 from the 3-point line after going just 2 for 6 from beyond the arc on Gonzaga’s first three games.
 His previous career high was 24 against Kansas on Nov.
 26.

+“This past week-and-a-half, I spent a lot of time in the gym by myself, just late at night spending time getting shots up under the gun,” Suggs said.
+“Coming into this weekend, I really felt like my jump shot improved and I felt really comfortable with it.
+I was telling everybody that this was a shooter’s gym.
+It feels really good in here and I just came out today really confident.”

 Drew Timme added 15 points and Joel Ayai added 11 points and grabbed a career-high 18 rebounds for Gonzaga (4-0).